 When importing devices (manual or automated), a reminder notice is provided stating: “Importing new devices requires available licenses.
 Devices are activated in the order they are imported.
 If the total license count is exceeded, importing of additional unlicensed devices will be prohibited.

 To determine the available number of devices licenses, see the summary at the bottom of Licenses and Terms.

 Device licenses are activated when a device is first imported.
 When the device limit is reached, import of additional devices (manual or automated) will be prohibited and a message will be issued in the help center and system logs.

 Device licensing is permanent.
 Once a license is allocated to a device it cannot be re-assigned to another device.

 Palo Alto NGFW and Virtual Systems (VSYS)

 Virtual systems are separate, logical firewall instances within a single physical Palo Alto Networks firewall.
 Rather than using multiple physical firewalls, IT departments can use a single firewall and enable virtual systems on them to independently separate traffic.

-When using virtual systems, if a configured VSYS has an interface with access rules, NP-View will represent the VSYS as a separate firewall and a device license is allocated.
-If a VSYS has no interfaces or access rules and is used only for object management then NP-View does not display the firewall and it requires no license.
+When using multiple virtual systems, if a configured vsys has an interface with access rules, NP-View will represent the vsys as a separate firewall and a device license is allocated.
+If a vsys has no interfaces or access rules and is used only for object management then NP-View does not display the firewall and it requires no license.